 - Sallis JF, Cerin E, Conway TL, Adams MA, Frank LD, Pratt M, Salvo D, Schipperijn J, Smith G, Cain KL, Davey R, Kerr J, Lai PC, Mitáš J, Reis R, Sarmiento OL, Schofield G, Troelsen J, Van Dyck D, De Bourdeaudhuij I, Owen N. Physical activity in relation to urban environments in 14 cities worldwide: a cross-sectional study.
 The Lancet.
 2016 Apr 1. pii: S0140-6736(15)01284-2. doi: 10.1016/S0140-6736(15)01284-2.

 Current/Recent Grants and Projects

 Automating Neighborhood Street Audits.
 NIH/NCI, $148,000.
 Principal Investigator.
-The purpose this project is to develop computer vision models for detection of urban streetscape features that support walking using Google StreetView images.
+The purpose of this project is to develop computer vision models for the detection of urban streetscape features that support walking using Google StreetView images.